 Since taking antibiotics for my acne when I was fifteen, I have always struggled with Irritable Bowel Syndrome (IBS) and as I get older; I believe the cause of my acne is due to poor gut health.

 In anticipation of my appointment, I continued my research so that I could start the process of healing my bowel.
 I introduced more probiotic rich food like miso and live yoghurt to my diet and later stopped eating sugar completely.

 After seeing some improvement; it validated that I was doing the right thing by seeing Dr. Nigma.

 As my appointment was edging nearer I started to read Nigma’s book “Reverse the signs of ageing”.
 Don’t be deceived by the title!
 She talks a lot about how inflammation and “dirty hormones” can trigger premature ageing but she also talks about how it can effect skin disorders like acne too.

 Reading her book was the final confirmation I needed.
-I knew I was going to see the right person.
+I knew I was on the right track to healing my acne from within.

 During my research I had heard a lot of stories about people being allergic to certain foods which caused them to have cystic acne.
 I asked Dr. Nigma if this was something she could test me for but because I had already eliminated some foods from my diet; the test would not give accurate results.

 Cursing my proactivity, I asked if I could take the test after returning to my normal diet; which meant I had to go back to eating dairy and sugar for two weeks before being able to give a sample.